Updated Jan. 19, 2022

 Mint Artists Guild looks forward to meeting many new artists each spring, as we hold Open Interviews for our Creative Summer Jobs program.
 We strive to be open to all and transparent about how we run Mint.
 And we prepare youth and their families with information – such as interview tips and more.

-With all that in mind, we are sharing some frequently asked questions and answers about our Summer Jobs program, ahead of our interviews in April and May.
+With all that in mind, we are sharing some frequently asked questions and answers about our Summer Jobs program, ahead of our interviews in April.

 1. What programs support Mint Creative Summer Jobs program?

 Mint hires most of its young workers through Grow Detroit’s Young Talent, or GDYT, the city’s youth jobs portal.
-Young people must live in the City of Detroit and register with GDYT before the May 1 deadline.
+Young people must live in the City of Detroit (though exceptions may be made for exceptional artists who live in Hamtramck and Highland Park) and register with GDYT before the May deadline.
 Mint also hires a couple of interns through Wolverine Pathways, a University of Michigan program that enrolls high potential students from Detroit, Southfield and Ypsilanti.
+In the future, we hope to offer one job to a youth who lives in Ferndale but currently we lack funding for that.

 2. What does Mint look for in hiring young people for summer jobs?

-First, Mint expects youth to take the initiative and show their maturity and creativity.
+First, Mint expects youth to take the initiative, meet or exceed deadlines and demonstrate maturity and creativity.
 This means they handle the application themselves (though parents or grandparents may help by coaching for interviews or reminding about completing all the steps).

 3. What other criteria are there for becoming a Mint Summer Worker?

-Our program generally hires youth ages 14 to 21, who are that age by July 1.
+Our program generally hires youth ages 14 to 22, who are that age by July 1.
 We know GDYT goes to 24 and we do hire artists as team leaders who are older, and have experience with Mint.
 Most of the summer jobs go to high school and early college artists living in Detroit.
-(If you live in Hamtramck or Highland Park, we may be able to consider you but you must approach us early and help make a case for yourself.)
+(If you live in Hamtramck or Highland Park, we may be able to consider you but you must approach us early – by early April – and help make a case for yourself.)

-Because of the stay home / stay safe orders, our interviews are moved to Zoom or Google Hangouts.
+Because of covid-19, our interviews are moved to Zoom or Google Hangouts.
 Please email us if you wish to be included and be sure to tell us about yourself and your best skills.
-We recommend you send one piece of your best creative work along too.
+We recommend you send two pieces of your best creative work along.
+You may send us your professional / educational references at the start or share them at the end of your interview.

 4. What’s it like to work for Mint in the summer?

-They have projects and deadlines, and are expected to participate in exercises to build their productivity, focus and painting and mosaic making skills.
+Mint workers have projects and daily and weekly deadlines, and are expected to participate in exercises to build their productivity, focus and painting and mosaic making skills.

 We create together and independently, some serious work and some just for the joy and experience like our pal Sloopy, made at the end of the 2019 program.
-Mint Artists create paintings, mosaics, linoleum cut prints, coloring pages, arts and crafts activities and other creative work as assigned, with support from professional artists and our teaching artist Ms. Jacquie,
+Mint Artists create paintings, mosaics, linoleum cut prints, coloring pages, arts and crafts activities and other creative work as assigned, with support from professional artists and our teaching artist Ms. Jacquie.
+One of our biggest projects is the 25 to 30 paintings for our Paint Detroit with Generosity initiative.

-Youth are expected to work five or six hours a day, often in the afternoons or early evenings, from July 6 to mid August.
-About two hours are online together – for artist talks, training and fun engagement activities – and the rest is on your own.
-Most workers generally get their full $1,000 stipend from GDYT, in five or six weeks, though some ask for compressed schedules and some need an extra week or so.
-We are flexible but we also must follow the GDYT requirements!
+Youth are expected to work at least five hours a day, often in the afternoons or early evenings, from July 5 to mid August.
+About 90 minutes is online together – for artist talks, training and fun engagement activities – and the rest is working on your own.
+Most Mint workers generally get their full $1,440 stipend from GDYT in six weeks, though some ask for compressed schedules and some need an extra week or so.
+We are flexible but we also must follow the GDYT requirements.

 5. And young artists are paid for this, to paint and create?

 Yes!
-Pay is set by GDTY – ranging from $8.25 to $10 an hour, depending on age and title – and by Wolverine Pathways.
-This year, pay is based on completing benchmarks – mostly completing art work.
-Pay is every other week and could reach $1,000 for five weeks of part-time art making.
-Pay for hours or work beyond those covered by GDTY is negotiated with each artist and covered by Mint.
+Pay is set by GDTY – ranging $10 to $12 an hour, depending on age and title – and by Wolverine Pathways.
+This year, pay is based on completing benchmarks – mostly finishing art work.
+Pay is every other week and could reach $1,440 for six weeks of part-time art making.
+Pay for hours or work beyond those covered by GDTY is negotiated with each artist and covered by Mint and its supporters.

-Because artists are paid and Mint buys all art supplies, all the art and imagery created in the Mint Summer Jobs program belongs to Mint Artists Guild or its partners.
-That’s the way it works at most businesses and nonprofits too.
+Because artists are paid and Mint buys all art supplies, all the art, creative products and imagery created in the Mint Summer Jobs program belongs to Mint Artists Guild or its partners.
+That’s the way it works at most businesses and nonprofits from General Motors to a startup software company.

 We encourage our young artists to photograph and share work created in their digital portfolio as work created while working for Mint Artists Guild.
-Mint donates many of the paintings to other nonprofits through our Paint Detroit with Generosity initiative.
+Artists may submit work made for Mint to competitions, with permission of our executive director.

 6. What will artists learn through Mint Summer Jobs?

 Artists definitely improve their acrylic painting skills.
 And they learn to create a mosaic, such as the beautiful butterflies that now hang in Palmer Park.
+Some learn digital art making and lithography.
+Others may develop a new medium such as pastels or gouache.
 They learn to be more focused and productive.
 They improve their communications skills and confidence, too, according to our surveys of participants.
 And they do all this while earning money and creating art for the community.

 7. What are the goals of Mint’s summer jobs program?

-Mint has set five goals for this program:
+Mint has set six goals for this program:

 - Grow Mint.